-The academy successfully trained 23 ITT trainees throughout the year of which 17 have gained local employment.
-In addition 20 ITT trainees were recruited by the academy and are currently deployed across South Lincolnshire schools.
+The Academy successfully trained 17 ITT trainees throughout the year and all 17 have gained local employment.

 The Trustees are very proud of the achievements and recognise the tremendous hard work and commitment put in by the Head Teacher, Senior Leadership Team, all teaching and support staff over the last year.